 Are you planning to visit Aviemore and the Cairngorms on your trip to Scotland?
 There is more to the area than skiing you know, although the skiing is pretty fantastic I admit.
-If you are looking for things to do in Aviemore and the surrounding Cairngorm National Park then look no further.
+If you are looking for things to do near Aviemore and the surrounding Cairngorm National Park then look no further.
 This extensive list will help you plan all your adventures and give you plenty of choices to add to your Scottish Travel Itinerary.

 The Cairngorms is home to four out of five of the UK’s highest mountains.
 It’s also the UK’s largest national park.
 During the summer months the area is a mecca for outdoor sports with 1750 square miles to explore.
 Whether you prefer a hike, a cycle, horse riding or canoeing anything is possible in this stunning part of the Scottish Highlands.
 If you are still looking to book accommodation Aviemore is the ideal town to base yourself in.
 At the foot of the famous Cairngorm mountain itself, surrounded by mystical lochs (60 of them!), ancient forests and breathtaking scenery it’s a town containing everything you need.
 There are independent shops, a supermarket, lovely little cafes and a massive range of accommodation of all types.

 I’ve put this blog into my Perthshire section as the road I take to get there goes through Perthshire (the A9) but the Cairngorms are so huge the boundaries actually stretch into Aberdeenshire, Moray, Angus and the Highlands.

 The most obvious activity to do in the Cairngorm Mountain Range is of course skiing and here there are over 30km of ski runs on the Cairngorm mountain to keep you busy.
 If you prefer to snowboard there is a snowboarding fun park too.
 You can hire equipment, take a class at the ski school or go cross country in the forest below.